noir-lang/noir/docs/docs/tutorials/noirjs_app.md

 ```
 Then all the commands to prove and verify your circuit will be same.

-The only thing currently unsupported with UltraHonk are [recursive proofs](../explainers/explainer-recursion.md).
+The only feature currently unsupported with UltraHonk are [recursive proofs](../explainers/explainer-recursion.md).